Rainbow-Dreamer/music-arrow-game/README.md

 The move speed is the time interval of each move in milliseconds (ms), the smaller it is, the faster the playing moves through the grids.

+There are some advanced options in this game, you can set a portal in the board, and when the moving go through the portal, it will go out from the another side of the portal.
+You can directly set the notes of the chord by entering the name of the notes (could be with or without octaves), separated with `,` or ` `.
+If you want to set a scale/mode, you can enter the name of the scale/mode, the valid scale/mode name can be looked at `ScaleTypes` in the file database.py in musicpy folder.

 Here is a screenshot of this software:
 ![image](https://github.com/Rainbow-Dreamer/music-arrow-game/blob/main/previews/1.jpg)